Zonites labiosus

 Zonites labiosus is a species of air-breathing land snail, a terrestrial pulmonate gastropod mollusk in the family Zonitidae.

 Description

 The altitude of the shell varies between 16 mm and 17 mm; its diameter between 23 mm and 27 mm.

+The shell is relatively small, narrowly umbilicate, with a strongly elevated spire and a rounded periphery with only a weak, blunt keel.
+The aperture is nearly circular.
+A characteristic feature is broad, pale radial stripes that develop during periods of growth arrest, corresponding to internal shell thickenings known as "lips" (Lippen) a feature reflected in the species name labiosus (Latin: labium, lip).